 During our digressions, Corine is still looking for Bernard's equipment.
 For that, we consider two solutions for the implementation of the unique identifier:

-• The URL (Uniform Resource Locator) that bears its name
+- The URL (Uniform Resource Locator) which is aptly named

-• The UUID (Universally Unique Identifier) which wears it quite well too
+- The UUID (Universally Unique Identifier), which also describes it quite well.

 URL